SpM-lab/sparse-ir/doc/kernels.rst

  - :class:`sparse_ir.RegularizedBoseKernel`: continuation of *bosonic* spectral functions with w(ω)=1/ω.

-Here ωmax is a frequency cutoff for the Lehmann representation.
 Kernels can be fed directly into :class:`sparse_ir.IRBasis` or :class:`sparse_ir.FiniteTempBasis` to get the intermediate representation.